zerotohero-dev/automation/README.md

 ## Summary

-Introduction to CI/CD and Automation Using Buddyworks.
+Introduction to CI/CD and Automation using [Buddy](https://buddy.works).

-TODO: add a summary.

 ## Usage Example